- Clinical science

 Thyroid function tests

-- Serum thyroid antibodies: if Graves disease/Hashimoto thyroiditis is suspected (see “Overview” in t )
+- Serum thyroid antibodies: if Graves disease/Hashimoto thyroiditis is suspected (see “Overview” in )

-- Thyroid ultrasonography: Can diagnose the etiology of hyperthyroidism (e.g., diffuse enlargement, solitary/multiple nodules, increased vascularity of the gland)
+Can be used to diagnose the underlying cause of hyperthyroidism (e.g., diffuse enlargement, solitary/multiple nodules, increased vascularity of the gland)

 - Contraindications: pregnant or breast-feeding women